murkenne/To-Do_List_app/README.md

 # To-Do_List_app
 This holds my mini-project To-Do List application

-# This app allowa the user to create a list of task from the menu.
+# This app allows the user to create a list of task from the menu.
 You can add task, view task, delete task, and mark task as complete!